pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 ============================================================

-By default, this theme enables to expand/collapse subsections in the left sidebar navigation (without actually navigating to the page itself), and this up to 4 levels deep:
+By default, this theme enables to expand/collapse subsections in the left sidebar navigation (without actually navigating to the page itself), and this extends up to 4 levels deep:

 .. image:: /_static/demo-expandable-navigation.gif